ManageIQ/guides/providers/dev-guide.md

 ## Gluing Everything Together
 Unfortunately, there is no easy way here.
 Due to some legacy code, often, it is necessary to add the entity name to some long list of other entity names to achieve a simple task.
-Best way to struggle with it, is using the debugger and trying to figure out, why it's not working as it should (somewhere in the chain there must be a check, if the current entity name is in some list).
-Or to look to some existent PRs that were adding similar features and check what files need to be modified.
+The best way to struggle with it is using the debugger and trying to figure out why it's not working as it should (somewhere in the chain there must be a check, if the current entity name is in some list).
+Another approach is to look to some existent PRs that were adding similar features and check what files need to be modified.

 ### Places that needs attention